navneetmunoth/navneetmunoth.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Awarded the 'K F Antia Memorial Prize' at the 38th Indian Engineering Congress at Jabalpur.
-Issued by The Institution of Engineers (India) · Dec 2023! :sparkles: :smile:
+Issued by The Institution of Engineers (India) · Dec 2023! :sparkles: :sparkles: